UCLIMgroup/UCLIM0_data_directory_structure/README.md

 - **Notebook 00_NewProject** - Define and create the new project directory to save and process data.

-Once you have created the project folder structure, copy an existing "config_porject.py" to your "projectname/" folder.
+Once you have created the project folder structure, copy the file "config_project.py" to your "projectname/" folder.
 You should also have a "credentials.py" file in your "local_directory_folder/".

-You can find examples of "config_porject.py" and "credentials.py" in the folder [z_project_data_example](https://github.com/UCLIMgroup/UCLIM0_data_directory_structure/tree/main/z_project_data_example)
+You can find examples of "config_project.py" and "credentials.py" in the folder [z_project_data_example](https://github.com/UCLIMgroup/UCLIM0_data_directory_structure/tree/main/z_project_data_example)

 ## The directory structure